HISTORY OF ERASING UNPOPULAR LEADERS: DAMNATIO MEMORIAE

 Although Nero’s “bread and circuses” were popular with the lower classes, the larger population lost respect for his authority and office, realizing that he had emptied the treasury.

-He instigated the Great Fire of Rome in 64 A.D. to clear out room in the city ahead of his planned palatial domicile Domus Aurea, or Golden House on the Palatine Hill, near the Roman Forum.
-But this backfired on him, and instead, the fire destroyed two-thirds of the city.
+It was widely rumored that he instigated the Great Fire of Rome in 64 A.D. to clear out room in the city ahead of his planned palatial domicile Domus Aurea, or Golden House on the Palatine Hill, near the Roman Forum.
+Accusations were based on how quickly he rebuilt in the burned area in his favorite Greek style.
+But if true, this backfired on him, and instead, the fire destroyed two-thirds of the city’s presincts.

 “Mockery of every sort was added to their deaths.
 Covered with the skins of beasts, they were torn by dogs and perished, or were nailed to crosses, or were doomed to the flames and burnt, to serve as a nightly illumination, when daylight had expired”